When it comes to the health and wellbeing of their pets, most owners are willing to spare no expense.

 Dealmakers looking to make moves in the US pet care industry should prioritize areas with high costs of living and higher average income levels.
 People who live in these locations tend to have more disposable income to dedicate to their furry friends.

 Unsurprisingly, California, the richest and most populous state in the country, is home to the most pet care companies in the US.
-Californians spend the most money on their pets by far, hitting an aggregate of $26.9B in 2023.
+Californians spend the most money on their pets by far, at an average cost of $3,143 per year.
 Top spending categories include high-end pet food, luxury pet products, and veterinary care.

 Florida, Texas, and New York — also among the wealthiest and most populous states — are the second, third, and fourth largest pet care markets in the US, respectively.
 Outdoor pet products comprise one of the main spending areas for pet owners in Florida and Texas, whereas New Yorkers typically spend more on premium pet food and pet insurance.